humhub/documentation/docs/develop/pull-requests.md

 Enh #999: a description of the enhancement (Your Name)
 ```

-#999 is the issue number that the Bug or Enh is referring to.
+`#999` is the GitHub issue number.
+If there is no GitHub issue, or the GitHub issue is in a different repository, please use the GitHub PR number.

 The changelog files are located in the following locations: